futuredapp/Engineering-Handbook/general/api-specification.md

   4. Replace `project-name-mock` in `Makefile` with your new hyphenated project name.
 - Optional (but recommended) steps:

-### Publish publicly accessible specifciation (Be aware, it is publicly accessible, which might be a security risk for some projects.)
+### Publish publicly accessible specification

+_Be aware: It is publicly accessible, which might be a security risk for some projects._
   1. Enable GitHub Pages for `main` branch.

 ### Publish specifciation with simple authorization